EACH

 Current and international work

-Our international training and consultancy delivered in Finland, Sweden and the USA extends through Michigan University’s commission of me to write the chapter on Wales for Bullying: Global Case Studies in Policy and Prevention for Young People covering 110 countries and territories – published by Edward Edgar in April.
+Our international training and consultancy delivered in Finland, Sweden and the USA now extends through Michigan University’s commission to write the chapter on Wales for Bullying: Global Case Studies in Policy and Prevention for Young People covering 110 countries and territories – published by Edward Edgar in April.

-EACH looks forward to attending the Independent Schools Association’s national three‑day conference in Bristol — a welcome opportunity to extend our work with the ISA and support leaders across the sector to strengthen their understanding of LGBT+ inclusion and statutory responsibilities.
+EACH looks forward to attending the Independent Schools Association’s national three‑day conference in Bristol — a welcome opportunity to extend our work with the ISA: meeting leaders across the sector to strengthen their understanding of LGBT+ matters and meet statutory responsibilities.

 Working with you

-EACH is keen to work with your organisation — in the UK or internationally.
-We bring clarity, authority and proven expertise to every aspect of sexual orientation and gender identity awareness, ensuring your policies and practice meet legal requirements and genuinely serve the people who rely on you.
+EACH is keen to work with your institution or organisation — in the UK or internationally.
+We bring clarity, authority and proven expertise to every aspect of sexual orientation and gender identity awareness: ensuring your policies and practice meet legal requirements which serve the people who rely on you.

 Jonathan Charlesworth MBE Director: EACH ¦ Government Expert Adviser ¦ Author ¦ Trainer & Consultant